 Finally, as was the case previously, because of the opacity of money flows in complex cases and the focus on "deep pockets", we expect a continued focus by Belgian prosecutors on financial intermediaries when investigating and prosecuting fraud.

 This article is part of the Allen & Overy Cross-border White collar Crime and Investigations Review.
 Please visit the review homepage for our overviews and insights in other jurisdictions.

-The white collar crime and investigations practice at Allen & Overy LLP benefits from a hands-on and available team, that never loses focus on key topics.
+A hands-on and available team, that never loses focus on key topics.